pandit0305/Weather_app/README.md

 # Weather_app
 A web application for getting weather information based on location.
+Weather Information changes according to temperature and time period.

 # Features:
   ### User can search their city